 Gerald v Timis Trust EWHC 2327.
 Application under section 44 of the Arbitration Act 1996 raising issues of the interaction of the court’s powers under section 44 and the emergency powers under the LCIA Rules.

 A v B 2 ALL ER (Comm) 85 (Teare J).
-Jurisdictional rehearing under section 67 of the Arbitration Act 1996 concerning issues of signing of agreement and construction of agreement.
+Jurisdictional rehearing under section 67 of the Arbitration Act 1996 concerning issues of whether the agreement was signed or forged and interpretation of the arbitration agreement.